James Colliander: Research

 Colliander's research mostly addresses dynamical aspects of solutions of Hamiltonian partial differential equations, especially non-linear Schrödinger equation.

 Colliander is a collaborator with Markus Keel, Gigliola Staffilani, Hideo Takaoka, and Terence Tao, forming a group known as the "I-team".
 The name of this group has been said to come from a mollification operator used in the team's method of almost conserved quantities, or as an abbreviation for "interaction", referring both to the teamwork of the group and to the interactions of light waves with each other.
 The group's work was featured in the 2006 Fields Medal citations for group member Tao.

 Organization creation

 Colliander is co-founder of the education technology company called Crowdmark.

+Colliander, with colleagues from PIMS, created Syzygy, a project that provides interactive computing for students and teachers at universities across Canada.
+Syzygy operates on infrastructure provided by Compute Canada.

 Colliander, with colleagues from PIMS and Cybera, created Callysto, a project designed to improve computational thinking for students and teachers in grades 5-12.

 Colliander is co-founder of the International Interactive Computing Collaboration (2i2c).